Learn more >

 In this tutorial, learn about TCP/IP network fundamentals for your Linux system.
 Learn to:

 This series of tutorials helps you learn Linux system administration tasks.
 You can also use the material in these tutorials to prepare for the Linux Professional Institute’s LPIC-1: Linux Server Professional Certification exams.

 See “Learn Linux, 101: A roadmap for LPIC-1” for a description of and link to each tutorial in this series.
-The roadmap is in progress and reflects the version 4.0 objectives of the LPIC-1 exams as updated on April 15th, 2015.
-New tutorials reflect the Version 5.0 objectives as updated on October 29, 2018.
+The roadmap is in progress.
+This tutorial reflects the Version 5.0 objectives as updated on October 29, 2018.
 As tutorials are completed, they will be added to the roadmap.

 In today’s world, computer networking enables information sharing, research and commerce across the country or across the world.
 Research Kenyan National Parks.
 Sure.
 Buy a Swiss train ticket.
 No problem.
 Email someone down the street or on another continent.
 See photos from outer space.
 Computer networking makes all this and much more possible.